henricj/nist_rng/README.md

 It gives the same output on i386/OpenBSD, amd64/FreeBSD and Windows, but without test vectors one shouldn't say a whole lot more about that output (DIEHARD seems happy, but that could be true even if things were severely screwed up).

 There are known-answer tests included in the kat directory for the Rijndael code, but not for CTR_DRBG (I'm still looking for test vectors).
 Both the VIA padlock implementation and the default software implementation match the corresponding NIST test vectors.

+A new version of c7random is included that adds a full entropy NIST CTR\_DRBG random number generator (command line option “-N”).
+The result should be something along the lines of NIST SP 800-90 Appendix D. It's intended to be consistent with an “RBG” as described in D.1.b and D.2.1—minus runtime tests and such decidedly non-trivial details.
+For every 16 bytes of output, it consumes at least 18 bytes from the CPU's entropy source.
+Should the CPU stop generating entropy output the program will stop outputting data, but the entropy output is not validated in any way.
+Have nist\_config.h include nist\_aes\_padlock.h instead of nist\_aes\_rijndael.h to use the CPU's AES hardware (c7random always uses the C3/7's hardware entropy). “c7random -N” does not require hardware SHA support, so it works on earlier VIA CPUs that only have the AES and RNG options.

 There are number of things to keep in mind:
 •The API should be based on the “envelope” described in chapter 9 and section F.3.2.
 So far, only the section 10.2 algorithm is implemented.